microsoft/vscode-docs/docs/java/java-debugging.md

 ## Use

-It's very easy to run and debug your Java application as we provide serveral entry points for that.
+It's very easy to run and debug your Java application as we provide several entry points for that.

 ### CodeLens

-Once the debugger is activated, you will find `Run|Debug` on the CodeLens of your `main()` function.
+Once the debugger is activated, you will find **Run|Debug** on the CodeLens of your `main()` function.

 ![CodeLens](images/java-debugging/java-codelens.gif)

 ### Clicking `kb(workbench.action.debug.start)`

 Once you click `kb(workbench.action.debug.start)`, the debugger will automatically find the entry point of your project and create the `launch.json` configuration file for you.

 ![Resolving Main Class](images/java-debugging/resolve-main.gif)